November jobs report shows strong labor market, affirms job security

 "It could be six months; it could be four months for that, but hopefully I'll get a call back," she said.

-"The job market is still remarkably robust," said Mark Hamrick, Bankrate economic analyst.
+"The job market is still remarkably robust," Mark Hamrick, Bankrate economic analyst, said.
 "A lot of people look at this and say that's an affirmation of job security and that's absolutely true."

 He said the other side of this situation is that we're living in a time where it also involves inflation.
 Hamrick is keeping a close watch on the Federal Reserve.